jwerle/fwyfb/README.md

 Don't try this at home kids.
-You'll hate yourself and that insanely hilarious friend of yours who who gave you this code.
+You'll hate yourself and that insanely hilarious friend of yours who gave you this code.
 Maybe this is an April fools joke or a deadly prank for your ex girlfriend or boyfriend or maybe you hate those nerds who bang on the keyboards all day or.. or... or....... well you decide.